On this page:

 Anyone who wishes to publish such a paper must first submit the manuscript to the Journal of Refractive Surgery.
 The editor-in-chief is the only person who can grant exceptions to this rule.

 Submit manuscripts electronically to Healio.

 Financial Interest Disclosure

-The senior instructor/author listed on a course/abstract must disclose whether or not s/he has any financial interest.
-This is required even if s/he has no financial interest.
+- Submitting authors of an abstract must disclose whether or not they have any financial interests.
+This is required even if they have no financial interests.

-- Submission of this information indicates that each author has complied with the Academy's policy and will disclose any financial interest at the time of his/her presentation.
+- The Academy requests financial disclosure from all presenting authors/instructors.
+Submission of this information indicates that each presenting author/instructor has complied with the Academy's policy and will disclose their financial interests at the time of their presentation.

 - Failure to comply with the disclosure policy when known and deliberate will result in exclusion from the program for two years.

 - Financial interest will be disclosed through the online Program Search and Mobile Meeting Guide.